railsgirlswgtn/fan-fiction-github-challenge/README.md

       * They happen a lot less when there aren't a bunch of people editing the same parts of the same file.
       * Computers are great and fun.
 Really.

   8. `git status` will tell you what files are conflicted.
-Open those files up in your text editor.
+Open them up in your text editor.

   10. You are the `git merge master`.
 You have overpowered the machine.
 High five someone.